lordmilko/PrtgAPI/README.md

 PrtgAPI also provides a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
 For more information, see [PrtgAPI.CustomSensors](https://github.com/lordmilko/PrtgAPI.CustomSensors).

+Useful things you can do with PrtgAPI:
+* Generate reports based on custom queries
+* Monitor missing sensors (such as Veeam Backups) and devices (in your domain)
+* Create and modify new sensors (from existing ones)
+* Deploy notification triggers to individual sensors for specific clients
+* Maintain standard naming/alerting settings across your environment
+* Pause/resume items from external systems (such as pre/post event scripts and scheduled tasks)

 ## Installation

 ### NuGet